Did you know? DZone has great portals for Python, Cloud, NoSQL, and HTML5!

 In other words, some List that would not be instantiated a million times in my application, but a couple of times, and each instance will have great performances.
 For example, the model of a GUI Table, or some other GUI component, which data will evolve frequently, and which performances will sometimes be critical.

-First of all, what do I mean by good performances ?
-Usually good performances are equivalent to an average complexity in O(1).
-But this one is impossible to get all the time, so at first let’s study current JDK List/Collection implementations and see what we have.
+First of all, what do I mean by good performance?
+Usually, good performance is equivalent to an average complexity in O(1).
+But this one is impossible to get all the time, so first, let’s study current JDK List/Collection implementations and see what we have.

-Well, we already know so basic information about Collection methods complexity, such as the fact that a HashSet has an average O(1) complexity for its contains(o) method, or that ArrayList is also in O(1) for its method get(int index), etc.
+Well, we already know basic information about collection methods and their complexity, such as the fact that a HashSet has an average O(1) complexity for its contains(o) method, or that ArrayList is also in O(1) for its method get(int index), etc.

-But it will take some time to study the entire JDK Collection API to have an idea of the complexity of each implementation (sometimes the complexity is not really explicit), so instead of that, let’s do some basic benchmark on them to see what they are capable of …
+But it will take some time to study the entire JDK Collection API to have an idea of the complexity of each implementation (sometimes, the complexity is not really explicit), so instead of that, let’s conduct a basic benchmark to see what they are capable of:

 private void execute(BenchRunnable run, int loop, String taskName) {